-Sometimes it may not be possible to get to your dentist Glendale to seek immediate medical assistance.
+Sometimes it may not be possible to get to your dentist in Glendale to seek immediate medical assistance.
 But you need not worry.
 Until you can get to the dentist’s office, there are a few steps you can take to get immediate relief.

-Dr. Sahakyan, a specialized Emergency Dentist Glendale, offers guidance on how you can handle a dental emergency.
+Dr. Sahakyan, a specialized Emergency Dentist in Glendale, offers guidance on how you can handle a dental emergency.

 Have a Dental Emergency: Steps to Follow

 There could be a number of dental situations when you feel the urgency to see a dentist.